-Breast reconstruction is performed when the patient has a congenital or acquired defect in the breast or an absent breast.
+Breast reconstruction is performed when a patient has a breast defect, either congenital or acquired, or an absent breast.
 The most common indication for breast reconstruction is to reconstruct the breast after the diagnosis of breast cancer.
-However, patients who are born without a breast or with significant breast asymmetry may also require a reconstructive procedure.
-Severe trauma and burns can also lead to a deformity that could require reconstruction as well.
+However, patients who are born without a breast, or with significant breast asymmetry, may also require a reconstructive procedure.
+Severe trauma and burns can also lead to a deformity that could require reconstruction.

 Plastic Surgery is a key component in the multidisciplinary approach to the care of the breast cancer patient.
 The care of the patient will be managed by a team which often includes a breast surgeon, oncologist, radiation oncologist, pathologist, radiologist, and the plastic surgeon.
-The patient who is considering mastectomy as an option for treatment of their cancer should have a consultation with a plastic surgeon to discuss their options for reconstruction.
+The patient who is considering a mastectomy for the treatment of their cancer should have a consultation with a plastic surgeon to discuss options for reconstruction.

 Click here to watch a detailed 3-D Animation Video that discusses the types of breast reconstruction.

-In general, breast reconstruction consists of a series of surgeries that occurred in a staged fashion.
-The first surgery may be performed at the time of the mastectomy which is known as immediate breast reconstruction.
-A delayed immediate reconstruction is sometimes indicated for a patient and in this case the 1st stage of reconstruction is performed 2-3 weeks after the mastectomy.
-In more advanced disease, some cases that require radiation therapy, or if it is the patient’s preference, breast reconstruction can be completed in a delayed fashion months or years after the mastectomy.
-The breast can be reconstructed using tissue expanders and implants or with the use of the patient’s own tissue, an autologous reconstruction.
-The two most common flaps used by Dr. Aya-ay for breast reconstruction are the latissimusdorsimyocutaneous flap or the transverse rectus abdominismyocutaneous (TRAM) flap.
+In general, breast reconstruction consists of a series of surgeries that occur in a staged fashion.
+The first surgery may be performed at the time of the mastectomy, which is known as immediate breast reconstruction.
+A delayed immediate reconstruction is sometimes indicated for a patient.
+In this case, the 1st stage of reconstruction is performed 2-3 weeks after the mastectomy.
+In more advanced disease, some cases that require radiation therapy, or if it is the patient’s preference, breast reconstruction can be completed in a delayed fashion months or even years after the mastectomy.
+The breasts can be reconstructed using tissue expanders and implants, or with the use of the patient’s own tissue, known as an autologous reconstruction.
+In autologous reconstruction, the most common flaps used are the latissimusdorsimyocutaneous flap and the transverse rectus abdominismyocutaneous (TRAM) or the DIEP flap.

 For women who chose to have a unilateral mastectomy, a symmetry procedure may be needed in the native opposite breast to provide the best aesthetic result.
-A symmetry procedure may consist of an augmentation, mastopexy, or a breast reduction.
-Even women who choose breast conservation therapy with a lumpectomy may have significant asymmetry that could benefit from a symmetry procedure.
-In most cases, symmetry procedures are a standard part of the care of the breast cancer patient that is covered by their health insurance plan.
+A symmetry procedure may consist of an augmentation, mastopexy, or breast reduction.
+Women who choose breast conservation therapy with a lumpectomy may have significant asymmetry that could benefit from a symmetry procedure.
+In most cases, symmetry procedures are standard in the care of the breast cancer patient, and usually are covered by their health insurance plan.

-During your consultation, Dr. Aya-ay will discuss these options with you and together you will decide which form of breast reconstruction is breast for you.
+During your consultation, Dr. Aya-ay will discuss these options with you, and together you will decide which form of breast reconstruction is best for you.